jtownson/swakka/readme.md

   // Spray JsonFormat required by Akka Http implicit val petJsonFormat = jsonFormat3(Pet)

-  // Make the derived SchemaWriter instance explicit if required implicit val petSchemaWriter = implicitly[SchemaWriter[Pet]]
+  // Swakka will generate a SchemaWriter. implicit val petSchemaWriter = implicitly[SchemaWriter[Pet]]

+  // Then...
-  // ...
+  // Define the API
+  // Generate the API Route
+  // and start the app
 }
 ```